Frequently Asked Questions

 Is the program limited to students of specific academic disciplines?

-No, students enrolled in a degree-granting program in any field of study are eligible and encouraged to apply.
-The CLS Program actively seeks applicants in diverse fields of study, including STEM fields, law, medicine, and others.
-Applicants must clearly articulate how the target language relates to their academic field of interest and future career goals.
+No, students enrolled in any field of study are eligible and encouraged to apply.
+The CLS Program actively seeks applicants in all fields of study and from all degree levels.
+Applicants must clearly articulate how the language connects to their academic and professional goals.

 Can I submit multiple applications in the same application cycle?